Built-in Objects

 Properties and methods

-The read-only property length of string objects represent the length of the character strings.
+The read-only property length of string objects represents the length of

 A string object accepts the following methods.